JanDeDobbeleer/oh-my-posh/docs/docs/segment_nightscout.md

 ## Sample Configuration

-This example is using mg/dl, you'll want change the numbers for mmol.
-Your idea of "high" or "low" is different from others.
+This example is using mg/dl by default because the Nightscout API sends the sugar glucose value (.Sgv) in mg/dl format.
+Below is also a template for displaying the glucose value in mmol/L. When using different color ranges you should multiply your high and low range glucose values by 18 and use these values in the templates.
 You'll also want to think about your background and foreground colors.
 Don't use white text on a yellow background, for example.

 The foreground_templates example below could be set to just a single color, if that color is visible against any of your backgrounds.